jpb06/effect-github-stats/README.md

 github.repo(repo).pulls(100);
 ```

 Note that github api enforces [api rate limits](https://docs.github.com/en/rest/using-the-rest-api/best-practices-for-using-the-rest-api?apiVersion=2022-11-28#dealing-with-secondary-rate-limits).
-Getting too many results concurrently will cause an api rate limit.
+Fetching too many results concurrently will cause an api rate limit.
 In that case, a warning will be displayed and the call will be attempted again after the time window provided by github api (typically 60 seconds).